lpschroer/gemini-cancer/README.md

 > [!CAUTION]
 > This project is the result of late evening tinkering.
-Consume with caution!
+> I hope it fuels your own nocturnal coding, but consume with caution!

 # Gemini API Client